tencurse/neocities/src/logs/books/The Traitor Baru Cormorant.md

 ### review

+> Baru saw in the city what she felt in herself.
+The two-faced allegiances, the fearful monitoring of self and surroundings, the whimpering need to please somehow kneeling alongside marrow-deep defiance.
+One eye set on a future of glittering wealthy subservience, the other turned to a receding and irretrievable freedom.

 **Update:** 4/5

 I've been thinking about this book lately and I feel like the {% spoiler %}downer ending{% endspoiler%} actually fits the character.
 I don't necessarily like it and I would enjoy a {% spoiler %}happy ending{% endspoiler %} more, but if it did happen, it would not make sense for the  character and her motivations.
 And with this first installment of a  trilogy, it just means that her character arc isn't done yet {% spoiler %}(and maybe she would get her happy ending in the end, but I don't know that yet). (<- delusional???){% endspoiler %}